 Year in review

-Amendments to the Code of Civil Procedure (CPC) came into force in 2016 that specified that electronic documents are explicitly allowed as evidence in civil proceedings, and in many cases this evidence may be of even greater importance than standard, physical evidence.
+Amendments to the Code of Civil Procedure (CCP) and the Civil Code came into force in 2016 that specified that electronic documents are explicitly allowed as evidence in civil proceedings, and in many cases this evidence may be of even greater importance than standard, physical evidence.
 The amendments take into account the development of electronic means of information exchange and introduce a broad definition of a document, which breaks with the traditional understanding of this concept as information recorded only in the form of a letter bearing a signature.

-This is functionally complemented by the rules of civil procedure, where, according to Article 243(1) of the CPC, to classify a material as a document, the issuer of the document ought to be identifiable (by means of a signature or other identifying mark).
-The courts must assess whether a document requires a signature to determine whether the rules on document evidence apply.2 If the issuer cannot be identified, the evidence will be classified as other evidence as defined in Article 309 of the CPC (see below).
+This is functionally complemented by the rules of civil procedure, where, according to Article 243(1) of the CCP, to classify a material as a document, the issuer of the document must be identifiable (by means of a signature or other identifying mark).
+The courts must assess whether a document requires a signature to determine whether the rules on document evidence apply.2 If the issuer cannot be identified, the evidence will be classified as other evidence, as defined in Article 309 of the CCP.

 The rules applying to electronic documents as evidence generally do not differ from the general provisions on evidence.
-However, pursuant to Article 254 Section 2(1), an issuer of an electronic document may be, when necessary, requested by the court to provide it with the data carrier on which the document is stored.
-Section 2(2) of the same Article provides an exception to the obligation to present a data carrier for certain categories of witnesses who would be legally allowed to refuse to answer a question regarding the source of the electronic document – for example, whether it was created on the data carrier or uploaded there by the witness (this relates in particular to family members, who may refuse to testify in a relative's case).
+However, pursuant to Article 254, Section 2(1), an issuer of an electronic document may, when necessary, be requested by the court to provide it with the data carrier on which the document is stored.
+Section 2(2) provides an exception to the obligation to present a data carrier for certain categories of witnesses who would be legally allowed to refuse to answer a question regarding the source of the electronic document; for example, whether it was created on the data carrier or uploaded there by the witness (this relates, in particular, to family members, who may refuse to testify in a relative's case).

-The aforementioned other evidence has the same evidential value as other types of evidence.
-The courts have expressly determined, among other things, that a print screen or an email2 that does not contain a signature3 shall be treated by the courts as other evidence.
-It was admitted that computer printouts may be used for determining certain facts of a case: however, they can prove no more than that a particular computer record existed at the moment of producing the printout.4 Nonetheless, this does not prevent parties to proceedings from presenting other materials as evidence, if it helps them prove their case.
-More judgments that refer to new kinds of electronic evidence can be expected.
+The aforementioned other evidence has the same probative value as other types of evidence.
+The courts have expressly determined, among other things, that a print screen or an email3 that does not contain a signature4 shall be treated by the courts as other evidence.
+It was admitted that computer printouts may be used for determining certain facts of a case: however, they can prove no more than that a particular computer record existed at the moment of producing the printout.5 Nonetheless, this does not prevent parties to proceedings from presenting other materials as evidence, if it helps them prove their case.
+More judgments that refer to new kinds of electronic evidence are expected.